Skip to Content

 How To Make Jalapeno Salt

-1. Wash and dry fresh jalapenos.
-Wearing gloves, dice the peppers into a fine dice.
+1. Wash and dry jalapenos.
+Wearing gloves, remove the stems, de-seed, and dice the peppers into a fine dice.

-2. Spread them on a dehydrator tray and dehydrate for 6-10 hours at 125f, or until completely brittle.
+2. Spread prepared peppers on a dehydrator tray and dehydrate for 6-10 hours at 125f, or until completely brittle.
 See How To: Dehydrate Jalapeno Peppers for more information.

 3. Continue with directions below.